1. Accepting These Terms

 This document (the Direct Checkout Policy or the “Policy,” for short) sets out your rights and responsibilities when you use Direct Checkout on Etsy’s services (we’ll refer to our website, mobile apps and other services as our “Services”), so please read it carefully.
 By using Direct Checkout, you’re agreeing to the Policy.

-The Policy is a legally binding contract between you and Etsy (actually, if you transact in United States Dollars, the contract is between you and Etsy, Inc.; if you transact in any other currency, the contract is between you and Etsy Ireland UC; but we’ll just refer to Etsy, Inc. and all of its subsidiaries collectively as “Etsy”).
+The Policy is a legally binding contract between you and Etsy (actually, if you transact in United States Dollars or Canadian Dollars, the contract is between you and Etsy, Inc.; if you transact in any other currency, the contract is between you and Etsy Ireland UC; but we’ll just refer to Etsy, Inc. and all of its subsidiaries collectively as “Etsy”).

 Direct Checkout is only available to sellers who are at least 18 years old who register and are approved for a Shop Payment Account with Etsy.